ida/templati/README.md

 What
 ----

-Create tag-objects programatically and render them at any time.
+Create tag-objects programatically and render them at any time, or precompile html-documents of it, if used from backend.